mrcavalcanti/mosaicoo/docs/sources/old-alerting/notifications.md

 ### Prometheus Alertmanager

 Alertmanager handles alerts sent by client applications such as Prometheus server or Grafana.
 It takes care of deduplicating, grouping, and routing them to the correct receiver.
-Grafana notifications can be sent to Alertmanager via a simple incoming webhook.
+Mosaicoo notifications can be sent to Alertmanager via a simple incoming webhook.
 Refer to the official [Prometheus Alertmanager documentation](https://prometheus.io/docs/alerting/alertmanager) for configuration information.

-> **Caution:** In case of a high-availability setup, do not load balance traffic between Grafana and Alertmanagers to keep coherence between all your Alertmanager instances.
-Instead, point Grafana to a list of all Alertmanagers, by listing their URLs comma-separated in the notification channel configuration.
+> **Caution:** In case of a high-availability setup, do not load balance traffic between Mosaicoo and Alertmanagers to keep coherence between all your Alertmanager instances.
+Instead, point Mosaicoo to a list of all Alertmanagers, by listing their URLs comma-separated in the notification channel configuration.

 ### Sensu Go